davidcoles/vc5/README.md

 One server with a 10Gbit/s network interface should be capable of supporting an HTTP service with 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
-For smaller services a modest virtual machine or two will likely handle a few Gbit/s.
+For smaller services a modest virtual machine or two will likely handle a service generating a few Gbit/s of traffic.

-If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using the ECMP feature of routing hardware.
+If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using the ECMP feature of routers.
 802.3ad bonded interfaces and 802.1Q VLAN trunking is supported (see [examples/](examples/) directory).

 No kernel modules or complex setups are required, although for best